tifoit/Fipaa-Fin/readme.md

 - **Training Scripts**: The `training` directory contains scripts for training the model.
 - **Inference Scripts**: The `inference` directory contains scripts for using the trained model for predictions.

+## Contributing

+We welcome contributions to the Fipaa-Fin project.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Citation

+If you use Fipaa-Fin in your research, please cite our paper:
+`Duan, Z., Shi, Q., & Liu, Z. (2024).
+Interpretation of textual information in annual reports of listed companies -based on a fine-tuned large language model.
+Preprint submitted to Elsevier.`

+## Contact

+For any questions or further information, please contact the corresponding author:

+Zhuang Liu (liuzhuang@dufe.edu.cn)